HelloKeerthana/HelloKeerthana/README.md

 # hi, i’m keerthana

 i’m a full-stack developer with a knack for AI/ML. i spend my days building things that work... and my nights fixing bugs i swear weren’t there before.
-if you send me a broken commit, i’ll hunt you down.

 ## what i do(or atleast try to do)
 - develop full-stack apps that actually make sense (most of the time).